Guardian Press introduces...

 • Footnoted differences with more than ten Greek New Testament editions

-RP2026 offers advantages over previous editions while maintaining its standard of accuracy.
+The Greek New Testament According to the Byzantine Text offers advantages over previous editions while maintaining its standard of accuracy.
 It will (hopefully!) be available for pre-order soon with an expected publication date in 2026.

 Mailing list